 We run 'em during and between programs, and a techno-gizmo shuffles things around throughout the schedule so that they all get balanced exposure.

 (For those wanting more prominence or specific slots, things can be tweaked.)

-To respect listeners, we keep our ad-breaks short and infrequent…
+To respect listeners, we keep ad-breaks short and infrequent…

-Two 15-second ads per slot, and four slots per hour.
+Two 15-second ads per slot, and four slots per hour (at 15-minute intervals).

 You can choose whether your ads are delivered quickly or slowly (a day, a week, a month, etcetera).

 And if you don't have a ready-to-air ad that's not a problem; we can produce one.